Moogamouth/Permaloom/README.md

 #### options.robotsNeutral
 `Bool`

 Optional.
 Default is true.
-Determines whether to crawl pages that are neutral according to robots.txt.
+If `options.robots` is true, crawl pages that are neutral according to robots.txt.

 ### .archive(options)
 Scrapes data from webpages according to `options`, and archives it to arweave.